inivekin/abosa/abosa.typ

 and illuminate my structure,
 for a grander understanding
 of why I am of my nature?
-Ev'rything's atop a field
-and ev'ry particle's a wave,
-if standing wave will never yield it drones where reverbs meet concave.
 Were I to let me crystallize,
 the old lattice recurs at will.
-Should I in higher phase reprise, would I find mark interstitial?
+Should I in higher phase reprise?
+Make a marker interstitial?
 ```]

 #set page(columns: 1)